christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 and the goal of machine learning is to find the best parameters.

-In supervised learning we know the real value we want to predict $$\tilde{y}$$, for example the class of the object we want to predict.
+In supervised learning we know the real value we want to predict $$\tilde{y}$$, for example the class of the object we want to predict, what we call the **ground truth** or the **target**.

-We want to be able to measure the difference between what we are predicted with the model $$f$$ and what it should predict, what we call the **ground truth**.
-For that, there are some cost functions, depending on the problem you want to address.
+We want to be able to measure the difference between what we are predicted with the model $$f$$ and what it should predict.
+For that, there are some cost functions, depending on the problem you want to address, to measure how far our predictions are from their targets.

 $$L(y, \tilde{y}) $$

+In order to minimize the cost, we prefer differentiable functions which have simpler optimization algorithms.

 The two most important loss functions are: